?

 Charts

-When looking at charts we recommend Log Scale view.
-Looking at something that compounds exponentially (e.g. stocks) through a linear scale is nonsense as all old data gets squeezed out due to current “higher” prices.
+When looking at charts, we recommend the Log Scale view.
+Looking at something that compounds exponentially (e.g., stocks) through a linear scale is nonsense, as all old data gets squeezed out due to current “higher” prices.

 Linear scale chart - misleading